Alejandro-ZZ/COVID-19_Dashboard/README.md

 **For windows**

-      ngrok http XXXX
+      ngrok http 8501

 **For Linux**

-      ./ngrok http XXXX
+      ./ngrok http 8501

-The four numbers (XXXX) are the port where the app is been executing.
+The four numbers (8501) are the port where the Stramlit app is been executing.
 Finally it will shows a message like this:

       Tunnel Status       online
       Version             2.0.19/2.0.19